-The Create RPS Database command in the RPS menu on the primary server provides submenu items that enable you to select the Full, Mapped Extent, and Working Set storage modes for the initial RPS data store being created.
+The Create RPS Database command in the RPS menu on the primary server provides submenu items that enable you to select the Full and Mapped Extent storage modes for the initial RPS data store being created.
 Select the:

 - Full value if you want to replicate all persistent system and user schema files in the RPS data store.
 As this database is structurally equivalent to an SDS secondary database, it can be used as an emergency database backup. - Mapped Extent value if you want to replicate only persistent system and user schema database files that contain classes included in the RPS mapping.
-When a JADE database file is replicated, the entire file is replicated and not just the objects in the mapped extent. - Working Set value if you want to replicate only a working set of persistent objects in one or more files that are not related to the RPS mapping files defined in the production database.
+When a JADE database file is replicated, the entire file is replicated and not just the objects in the mapped extent.